MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_named_pipe_create_parameters.md

 ## -description

- The NAMED_PIPE_CREATE_PARAMETERS structure is used by the Windows subsystem to internally create a named pipe.
+ The NAMED_PIPE_CREATE_PARAMETERS structure is used by the Windows subsystem to create a named pipe.

 ## -struct-fields